GalloDaSballo/badger-vaults-brownie-mix/README.md

 # Badger Vaults Brownie Mix (V2)

+## TODO:
+- Use Scripts from Vaults Code, rather than copy pasting
+- Write Scripts to add to registry
+- Simplify Config by using config file for all setup
+- Figure out deployment on various networks
+- Add UI to quickly debug Strategy and Vault

 ## What you'll find here

 This is the architecture for Badger V2 (using Yearn V2 architecture)